Associate Fellows

 Main areas of expertise: International security, and United States foreign policy and grand strategy

 Prof. Doug Stokes is Professor in International Security and Academic Director of the Strategy and Security Institute at the University of Exeter.
-He helped to establish a Non-Governmental Organisation focused on ethnic reconciliation in Bosnia and held positions with the universities of Kent, Aberystwyth and others.
-Prof. Stokes has advised and presented research to several British Government agencies and organisations.
+He helped to establish a non-governmental organisation focused on ethnic reconciliation in Bosnia and held positions with the universities of Kent, Aberystwyth, and others.
+Doug has advised and presented research to several HM Government agencies and organisations.
 He holds a PhD in International Relations and an MSc in International Development, both from the University of Bristol.

 William Young